|

 Effect on financial statements:

+The income statement is affected this month (you have income but no expenses).
+Advertising is NOT an expense.
 It was recorded last month as an expense.
-It is merely a debt being paid this month; it effects the balance sheet,
+It is merely a debt being paid this month; it affects the balance sheet, but not the income statement.

-is in balance because Assets = Liabilities and Owner's Equity.
-It reflects the year to date net income, as well as the
+The balance sheet is in balance because Assets = Liabilities plus Owner's Equity.
+It reflects the year to date net income, as well as the current balance in your asset and liablility accounts.

 Sales Revenue